nixworks/public/news/2013/05/2/README.md

 ##### Bush Intercontinental Airport
 ### [A man fires two shots into the ceiling of Bush Intercontinental Airport in Houston, Texas, United States with a rifle before killing himself. ](/news/2013/05/2/a-man-fires-two-shots-into-the-ceiling-of-bush-intercontinental-airport-in-houston-texas-united-states-with-a-rifle-before-killing-himself.md)
-_Context: Texas, United States, Houston, Bush Intercontinental Airport_
+_Context: United States, Texas, Bush Intercontinental Airport, Houston_

 ##### Maryland
 ### [The U.S. state of Maryland abolishes capital punishment for future offenders. ](/news/2013/05/2/the-u-s-state-of-maryland-abolishes-capital-punishment-for-future-offenders.md)
-_Context: Maryland, capital punishment_
+_Context: capital punishment, Maryland_

 ##### U.S. Court of Appeals for the Second Circuit
 ### [The U.S. Court of Appeals for the Second Circuit rules that five relatives of Osama bin Laden and a construction company started by his father cannot be held liable for the September 11, 2001 terrorist attacks. ](/news/2013/05/2/the-u-s-court-of-appeals-for-the-second-circuit-rules-that-five-relatives-of-osama-bin-laden-and-a-construction-company-started-by-his-fath.md)
-_Context: September 11, 2001 terrorist attacks, Osama bin Laden, U.S. Court of Appeals for the Second Circuit_
+_Context: U.S. Court of Appeals for the Second Circuit, September 11, 2001 terrorist attacks, Osama bin Laden_

 ##### English
 ### [English broadcaster Stuart Hall pleads guilty to 14 charges of sexual assault. ](/news/2013/05/2/english-broadcaster-stuart-hall-pleads-guilty-to-14-charges-of-sexual-assault.md)